aidanc1266/apcsa-freedom-project/blog/entry03.md

 ```
 ![image](https://github.com/aidanc1266/apcsa-freedom-project/assets/145048443/2731f8db-e350-4116-9b38-d37af54c54ec)

 Then I created the `blockstates` folder.
 This is where I created `.json` files for each block.
-This tells us that the block takes on normal properties (e.g. full 1x1 block; not a half slab, stairs, etc.).
+This tells us that the block takes on normal properties (i.e. full 1x1 block; not a half slab, stairs, etc.).
 For example, this is what is coded for the `Block of Sapphire`.
 ```java
 {
   "variants": {